 To afford to live in their desired place, a common scenario is that they must find someone to split the bills with, but also to share the same space everyday.
 Not everyone has the perfect roommate lined up before they move, as this in itself is something people spend a lot of time to pick carefully.

-With these insights I gathered through market research, I aimed for an experience that allows for a quick exploration without registering, while emphasizing the discoverability and relevancy of each post.
+With these insights I gathered through market research, I aimed for an experience that allow for a quick exploration without registering, with accessibility and people's privacy in mind, while emphasizing the discoverability and relevancy of each post.

 The screen on the left is the tab specifically for room finding.
 Users are presented with a map and a list of available rooms around their current location.
 Users would be able to adjust their location and radius by scaling the map or by adjusting the setting on the top left.